 Level 3 - Fair value measurements using significant inputs that are not based on observable market data are Level 3.
 This mainly consists of derivatives and private equity investments.
 In these cases prices may be determined by internal pricing models utilizing all available financial information, including direct comparison and industry sector data.
 For some investments, valuations are obtained annually.
 For periods between valuations, management assesses the validity of the valuation for current reporting purposes.

-No investments were transferred between levels in the periods ending March 31, 2020 or February 28, 2019.
+No investments were transferred between levels in 2020 or 2019.

 The following table presents financial instruments measured at fair value in the Statement of Financial Position, classified by level within the fair value hierarchy.